Shaykh Abu Mujaahid

 His search for knowledge took him across continents.
 He traveled first to Guyana in South America, where he stayed for a year studying the Arabic language and other Islamic sciences.
 From there, his journey continued to India, Pakistan, and Bangladesh.

-He then returned to the Bahamas, and from there made his way to Saudi Arabia, where he studied at the Islamic University of Imam Muhammad Ibn Saud in Riyadh.
-There, he memorized the Book of Allāh, became firmly grounded in the Islamic sciences, and sat with great scholars of his time, including Shaykh Abdul Azeez Ibn Baz and Shaykh Muhammad Ibn Saaleh Al-Uthaymeen, may Allāh have mercy on them all.
+He then returned to the Bahamas, and from there made his way to Saudi Arabia, where he studied at the Islamic University of Imam Muhammad Ibn Saud رحمه الله in Riyadh.
+There, he memorized the Book of Allāh, became firmly grounded in the Islamic sciences, and met great scholars of his time, including Shaykh Abdul Azeez Ibn Baz and Shaykh Muhammad Ibn Saaleh Al-Uthaymeen, may Allāh have mercy on them all.

 He took a deep love for the works of Shaykh Muhammad Nasir al-Din al-Albani رحمه الله, which drew him into the science of hadith.
 He devoted himself to it until he excelled in its branches and memorized its texts.
-He used to narrate ahadith from memory, hardly making a mistake, and he was masterful in citing them, ranking them, and drawing benefits from them.
+He used to narrate the hadeeth from his memory, hardly making a mistake.
+He was skilled in recalling ahaadeeth, citing them, ranking them and extracting benefits from them.

 His memorization of the Qur'an was just as firm.
 Verses came easily to him, and if a reciter slipped or hesitated, he was the first to gently correct him.